01-edu/public/subjects/pilot/README.md

 ### Instructions

-Append to the code below what's needed so that the program compiles.
+Append to the code below what is needed so that the program compiles.

 ### Usage